TEAMMATES/teammates/docs/development.md

 ### With IntelliJ

-> If this is your first time urnning the dev server, you will need to set up the required `Run Configuration`.
+> If this is your first time running the dev server, you will need to set up the required `Run Configuration`.

 #### Set up the Run Configuration